What is Pre-production?

-providing clarity to an unseen stage of a project
+providing clarity to an unseen stage of projects

 It's easy to look at a final project and see it as great, but how did it get there?
 As video producers, we understand how easy it is for our clients to get excited about and value our work on set.
 Clients get excited about this stage because they physically see the work and can validate the money they are investing in us.
 I think we need to be working to show more work in other aspects of projects like pre-production and post-production as well, simply to reduce clients questioning our process.
 We're working hard, after all.
 They just can't see it.
 Yet.